pshah116/Electronics-R-US/README.md

 **Refund monitoring:**

 •Investigate the high return rates for **MacBook Air Laptop** and **Apple AirPods Headphones** from 2020 using feedback and return reason data.

-•Enhance post-purchase experience and durability to sustain **0% refund rate** achieved in 2022.
+Enhance post-purchase experience and durability to sustain **0% refund rate** achieved in 2022.